Reading these books can deepen understanding of core concepts like gratitude, mindfulness & strengths-based living.

 This is a vital read for those wishing to dig deep into positive psychology and understand its potential for ongoing transformation and innovation.

-Children can be taught from an early age the importance of focusing on positive emotions, engagement, healthy relationships, meaning, and achievement, and thereby learn the value of using their strengths while working toward energizing goals (Seligman, 2011).
+Children can be taught from an early age the importance of emotions, engagement, healthy relationships, meaning, and achievement, and thereby learn the value of using their strengths while working toward energizing goals (Seligman, 2011).

 3. The Silent Guides: How to Understand and Develop Children’s Emotions, Thinking and Behaviours – Steve Peters